-Small birds like the shearwater, the black-throated wheatear and the Sardinian warbler, as well as herring gulls, come here to Giannutri every year to build their nest, to the point that the island is often referred to as "Seagull Island".
+Small birds like the shearwater, the black-throated wheatear and the Sardinian warbler, as well as herring gulls, come to Giannutri every year to build their nest, to the point that the island is often referred to as "Seagull Island".

-You can get to the inlets either by boat or by following any of the many paths on the island; the sea bed is rich in gorgonias, coral and sponges, and attracts many scuba lovers and deep sea divers every year.
+You can get to the inlets either by boat or by following any of the many paths on the island; the sea bed is rich in gorgonias, coral and sponges, and attracts many scuba diving lovers and deep sea divers every year.

 In winter, on the other hand, Giannutri is completely deserted because there are no residents there but only hotels and holiday flats for tourists during the summer.

-The main landing places are near the major gulfs of the Island: Cala Spalmatoio with the only square on the entire island, called the Piazzetta and Cala Maestra.The remains of the Roman Villa built in the II century AD by the ancient Domizi Enobarbi family, are kept here.
+The main landing places are near the major gulfs of the Island: Cala Spalmatoio with the only square on the entire island, called the Piazzetta and Cala Maestra.The remains of the Roman Villa built in the II century AD by the ancient Domizi Enobarbi family, are here.

 In the summer of 2015, when the entire area was made safe and some renovation work was carried out, the archaeoloical site of the Roman Villa was once again opened to the public

-With the help of professional guides you can go to the site where you will be given information about the villa, educational information as well as a detailed plan of the what is left of the villa.
+With the help of professional guides you can go to the site where you will be given information about the villa, educational information as well as a detailed plan of what is left of the villa.

 Commune of the Island of Giglio 0564 806064 - email@example.com